UniversalDependencies/docs/_hy/feat/AdpType.md

 ### <a name="Comadp">`Comadp`</a>: dependent part of compound adposition

 This value marks dependent first or second part of a compound adposition.
 This word cannot occur alone.
-Not all compound prepositions contain words marked `Comadp`.
+Not all compound adpositions contain words marked `Comadp`.
 Many compound prepositions consist of prepositions and a noun (e.g. _ի սեր_ “for the love of”, _ի պատիվ_ “in honor of” ).
 Sometimes there are just two words, the first one is normal postposition and the second one is a secondary postposition (etymologically some other part of speech, but it has been frozen as a postposition) as in _դեմ հանդիման_ “in front of”.